Tom-PIT/Connected.Docs/en/Assets/CodeLists/ImportMaterials.md

 ## Schema

-The table below describes the fields displayed in the results list after each file upload:

 | Field | Description |
 |--------|-------------|
 | **Created** | The date and time when the spreadsheet file was uploaded. |